A Guide to Understanding Vertical Lift Modules

 The key features that make them the optimal storage choice across a range of settings and industries.

-A vertical lift module (VLM) is an intelligent storage solution comprised of two stacks of trays, one toward the front (the forward column) and the other in the back (the rear column).
-In the middle of the forward and rear columns, there is a centralized elevator that runs vertically, retrieving trays and delivering them to the operator(s).
+A vertical lift module (VLM) is a storage solution that uses two stacks of trays.
+There is a centralized elevator in the middle of the forward and rear columns.
+This elevator runs vertically, retrieving trays and delivering them to the operator(s).

 Why Vertical Lift Modules (VLMs) Can Provide Competitive Advantages for Manufacturers